blackferncreations/germankeycut/intellectual-context.md

 # Intellectual Context

-The structural model underlying GermanKeyCut is operational rather than illustrative.
+The structural model documented through GermanKeyCut is operational rather than illustrative.

+GermanKeyCut is the website at [germankeycut.com](https://germankeycut.com/) and the constrained public commercial interface through which Black Fern Creations LLC presents its German market positioning work.

+Within this repository, GermanKeyCut also refers to the structural system expressed through that interface.

+Black Fern Creations LLC is the legal and contracting entity and the provider of client services described through GermanKeyCut.

-Parts of the thinking underlying that system are being developed in parallel through a longer-form manuscript.
+Parts of the thinking underlying the system are being developed in parallel through a longer-form manuscript.

 The two are related.

 They are not identical.

-The GermanKeyCut repository documents the current operational system.
+This repository documents the current operational system.

 The manuscript develops the broader intellectual context from which parts of that system emerge.